Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Introduction

-Classical alternatives to improve convergence rate of first-order methods are second-order methods \citep{bennett1916newton,ortega1970iterative,conn2000trust,nesterov2006cubic} and in particular Newton's method.
-It has been shown that if in addition to smoothness and strong convexity assumptions, the objective function $f$ is self-concordant or has Lipschitz continuous Hessian, the iterates generated by Newton's method converge to the optimal solution at a quadratic rate in a local neighborhood of the optimal solution; see \citep[Chapter 9]{boyd04}.
+Classical alternatives to improve the convergence rate of first-order methods are second-order methods \cite{bennett1916newton,ortega1970iterative,conn2000trust,nesterov2006cubic} and in particular Newton's method.
+It has been shown that if in addition to smoothness and strong convexity assumptions, the objective function $f$ has a Lipschitz continuous Hessian, then the iterates generated by Newton's method converge to the optimal solution at a quadratic rate in a local neighborhood of the optimal solution; see \cite[Chapter 9]{boyd04}.
+A similar result has been established for the case that the objective function is self-concordant \cite{nesterov2004introductory}.
 Despite the fact that the quadratic convergence rate of Newton's method holds only in a local neighborhood of the optimal solution, it could reduce the overall number of iterations significantly as it is substantially faster than the linear rate of first-order methods.
 The fast quadratic convergence rate of Newton's method, however, does not come for free.
 Implementation of Newton's method requires solving a linear system at each iteration with the matrix defined by the objective function Hessian $\nabla^2 f(x)$.
-As a result, the computational cost of implementing Newton's method in high-dimensional problems is prohibitive, as it could be $\mathcal{O}(d^3)$, unlike first-order methods that have a cost of $\mathcal{O}(d)$ per iteration.
+As a result, the computational cost of implementing Newton's method in high-dimensional problems is prohibitive, as it could be $\mathcal{O}(d^3)$, unlike first-order methods that have a per iteration cost of $\mathcal{O}(d)$.